josegl/npfic/README.md

 **`fn` specification:** `fn` must be an abstraction of the whole asynchronous process to be applied to a single item.
 It must return a promise, or a _thenable_ object.

+**Why that function name?** Its for resolve all the fn promises for each item of the array.

 #### Example
 ```javascript
 import rAll from 'npfic';